 We are available 7 days a week to help answer any questions.
 Call (888) 850-1890

-Our center treats alcohol and variety of drugs in a safe and medically supported manner.
+The Colorado Springs Detox Center treats alcohol and variety of drugs in a safe and medically supported manner.
 We believe in treating the whole person, so we will address co-occurring mental health disorders and trauma in addition to the addiction.
 Our detox programs are especially tailored for young adults ages 18-30 and their families to help everyone get to a healthier place.

 Our highly trained team are experts in implementing appropriate medical protocols for a variety of substances as well as alcohol.
 After a proper medical assessment upon admission, we will tailor a treatment program to your specific needs and ensure that you have as comfortable detox as possible.

 Withdrawing from alcohol without medical support can be very dangerous and life threatening.
 We provide medication to ease the effects of withdrawals to keep you safe along with around the clock nursing care.

 Detoxing from heroin can be painful, which prevents some from seeking treatment.
 Our heroin detox protocol reduces the effects of withdrawal so that you can get the drug out of your system.

 The symptoms of benzodiazepine use include sleep disturbance, tremors, anxiety & panic attacks, nausea and sweating.
 Our detox program uses medications to reduce these symptoms.